 All students are strongly encouraged to have some form of health insurance.
 Proof of health insurance is required for international students.
 SHS offers student health insurance and this information can be found by visiting our Insurance section.

 OSU places high priority on preventing the spread of infectious diseases.
 To promote the health and well-being of the campus community, SHS offers preventive information on these diseases, as well as supplying any immunizations that are available for specific diseases.

 Student Health Services clinical staff includes licensed, board-certified physicians, nurse practitioners, physician's assistants, and Registered Nurses.
-SHS offers laboratory, X-ray, pharmacy, physical therapy, sports medicine, travel medicine, allergy and asthma, nutritional counseling, chiropractic, acupuncture and massage therapy services.
+SHS offers laboratory, X-ray, pharmacy, physical therapy, sports medicine, travel medicine, allergy and asthma care, nutritional counseling, chiropractic, acupuncture and massage therapy.